 The ability to import code and reconfigure the functionality of the FPGA is especially beneficial for smart grid applications from the perspective of long-term support, maintenance, and interoperability with evolving standards and communication protocols.
 The reconfigurable nature of the FPGA means you can achieve high performance, reduce application development time, and reuse code.

 FPGAs have a highly parallel architecture, so they exceed DSP computing power.
-In fact, modern FPGAs contain dedicated DSP slices that are best-suited for typical DSP applications.
-Spartan-6 LX45 FPGAs have 58 dedicated, full-custom, low-power DSP slices to combine high speed with small size while retaining system design flexibility.
+In fact, modern FPGAs contain dedicated DSP cores that are best-suited for typical DSP applications.
+Xilinx Zynq-7020 SoCs have 220 dedicated, full-custom, low-power DSP cores to combine high speed with small size while retaining system design flexibility.

 When you compile your power electronics control application (custom high-frequency digital PWMs) for an FPGA device, the result is a highly optimized silicon implementation that provides true parallel processing with the performance and reliability benefits of dedicated hardware circuitry.
 Because there is no OS on the FPGA board, the code is implemented in a way that ensures maximum performance and reliability.